 How to Decorate a Lazy Susan from the Dollar Spot

 What can you do to make a lazy susan attractive for your home decor?
-Let me share how to decorate a Lazy Susan from the Dollar Spot.
+Gather a few supplies and you can decorate a plain lazy susan to enhance your kitchen decor.

 The Target Dollar Spot is as popular as the dollar stores for finding DIY items to decorate our homes.